hcsgzh/hangman/README.md

-"# This hangman game is developed for practice.
+"# This hangman game is developed for practice in a short time.
 Have fun with it."